 Superyacht illuminations: The use of light on board

-Superyachts are an extension of an owner’s personality and with the latest advancements in technology, yacht lighting can now be considered as inventive and exclusive as the furnishings and interior on board.
+Ongoing investment in R and D and increasing advancements in technology mean marine lighting can now be considered as inventive and exclusive as the furnishings and interior on board.
 From striking underwater lights to bespoke light art pieces; you may never look at lighting in the same way again.

 Enjoy the beauty of the ocean, even when the sun goes down